Professor Alasdair Clark

 Contact firstname.lastname@example.org to apply

 Dr. Clark’s research concentrates on developing novel, nano-engineered devices based on the interaction of light with nano-metals, a field known as plasmonics.
 Working at the interface of nano-engineering and synthetic biology, Dr. Clark’s group seeks to develop new biologically-augmented technologies for nano-materials engineering, photonics, energy harvesting, diagnostic sensing, and micro-manipulation.

-Plasmonics, electron-beam lithography, nanolithography, structural colour, molecular nanopatterning, self assembly, nanophotonics, biosensing, biosensors, sensors, molecular assembly, colorimetrics, metamaterials, synthetic biology, DNA Origami, DNA nano-patterning, plasmon, surface enhanced Raman spectroscopy (SERS), plasmonic colour.
+Plasmonics, electron-beam lithography, nanolithography, structural colour, molecular nanopatterning, self assembly, nanophotonics, biosensing, biosensors, sensors, molecular assembly, colorimetrics, metamaterials, metasurfaces, synthetic biology, DNA Origami, DNA nano-patterning, plasmon, surface enhanced Raman spectroscopy (SERS), plasmonic colour.

 Li, Z., Clark, A. W. and Cooper, J. M. (2016) Dual color plasmonic pixels create a polarization controlled nano color palette.
 ACS Nano, 10(1), pp. 492-498. (doi: 10.1021/acsnano.5b05411) (PMID:26631346)